gidaszewski/gidaszewski/README.md

 ### <h2> 👋   About Me </h2>

- <p> Ssr.
-Python Developer from Argentina.
-With two years of experience as a web and backend developer.
-I have done big projects with important companies in my country.
-I possess a strong foundation in Python and have utilized various libraries for software development and data engineering, including Tkinter, PyGame, Requests and Pandas.
-I am enthusiastic about expanding my skills and contributing to projects that drive innovation and growth.
-Seeking opportunities to further develop my expertise and collaborate with a dynamic team.</p>
+ <p> I currently work as a Python developer.

+🐍  I am looking to expand my technology stack and grow within a team.
+I enjoy pushing myself every day to enhance both my technical and soft skills.

+🎓 I am enrolled in a Higher Technical Degree in Programming.
+My expertise covers various languages and technologies, including Python, SQL, C++, PySpark, Pandas, Docker, Amazon RedShift, SQLAlchemy, and Django, among others.

+Additionally, I have a strong foundation in HTML, CSS, and have experience with Adobe Illustrator and Adobe Photoshop.

+📌 I am enthusiastic about delving deeper into the realm of software development and learning more about artificial intelligence.
+My goal is to leverage my academic knowledge and professional experience to make meaningful contributions in this ever-evolving field.</p>

 ### <h2> 📩   Contact </h2>
   <a href = "mailto:gidaszewskifranco@gmail.com"><img height="30" width="100" src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=red" target="_blank"></a>